CSChisholm/xmds2-tools/README.md

 The `bessel.py` module is based on [Numerical calculation of dipolar-quantum-droplet stationary states](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.3.013283) and implements Bessel quadrature integration and numerical radial derivative in cylindrical coordinates.

 ## Examples
-The `examples/` folder contains Python scripts demonstrating the use of the 'reader' 'bessel' modules to analyse the output of some of the XMDS2 examples.
+The `examples/` folder contains Python scripts demonstrating the use of the `reader` and `bessel` modules to analyse the output of some of the XMDS2 examples.
 The `bessel` module is also used for quadrature integration and compared to the trapezium method.

 None of the examples or any of the XMDS2 source code is reproduced here and the user is instead refered to the [XMDS2 website](http://xmds.org')